-Say you enter your cruiser, and you find a crew man lying unconscious on the sole of the cabin.
-The manual actually says that you are first to try to isolate the source of the fumes, extinguish them and proceed to get your mate to fresh air (to start the cleansing cycle of kicking the CO's out of their seats and replacing them with O's.)
+Say you enter your boat and find a crew member lying unconscious on the sole of the cabin.
+The manual actually says that you are first to try to isolate the source of the fumes, extinguish them and proceed to get your mate to fresh air (to start the cleansing cycle of kicking the CO's out of their seats and replacing them with O's!)

-This strategy could cause two people to die from CO poisoning, not one.
-If you know that the only source of CO poisoning is your engine, and you can kill it in a virtual flash, do it -- or get out of there immediately and run for help.
+But this strategy could cause two people to die from CO poisoning, not one.
+IF you know that the only source of CO poisoning is YOUR engine, and you can kill it in a virtual flash, do it - or get out of there immediately and run for help!

 If you have to play Sherlock Holmes looking for clues, you are playing with your life.
-Remember, it could be your slip-mate's engine that is polluting your air.
+Remember, it could be your slipmate's engine that is polluting your air.
 Also, the cabin has built up some degree of CO concentration.
-It may be a deadly amount and you don't have a chemistry kit in your pocket.
+It may be a deadly amount, and you probably don't have a testing kit in your pocket.
 You are gambling with your life.

-You certainly can grab a lung full of fresh air from outside, hold your breath and try to drag the person out of the cabin.
-If you can't, drop them and run for help.
-If you can get them out, but they are not breathing, give them artificial respiration

-(sometimes called CPR) and scream for help between breaths.
+You certainly can: 1. grab a lungful of fresh air from outside, hold your breath and 2. try to drag the person out of the cabin.
+If you can't, 3. drop the person and run for help.
+If you can get them out but they are not breathing, give them artificial respiration (sometimes called CPR) and scream for help between breaths!